cscart/docs/en/user_guide/addons/vendor_debt_payout/index.rst

 You can find the links to notification settings in the add-on settings.
 The notification settings are also available in **Administration** → **Notifications**.

-Once a week the owner receives a report which contains current information about debts and debtors' accounts.
+Once a week, the owner receives a report which contains current information about debts and debtors' accounts.

 Find Inactive Vendors